Alblahm/Use-Siri-with-Aquarium/Arduino_Code/README.md

 ## Arduino project file <a href="https://github.com/Alblahm/Voice-Controled-Acuarium/blob/master/Arduino_Code/README.es.md"><img src="https://github.com/Alblahm/Voice-Controled-Acuarium/blob/master/img/Flag_of_Spain.png" align="right" hspace="0" vspace="0" width="35px"></a> <a href="https://github.com/Alblahm/Voice-Controled-Acuarium/blob/master/Arduino_Code/README.md"><img src="https://github.com/Alblahm/Voice-Controled-Acuarium/blob/master/img/Flag_of_Union.png" align="right" hspace="0" vspace="0" width="35px"></a>
-To be able to control your arduino through rest services you only have to upload the ino file to your arduino.
-This can be accomplished by oppening the arduino IDE, load this ino file and upload it to your arduino YUN.
-The great advantage of the YUN is that you can make changes in the ino file and reload without connecting it directly to your computer.
-You only need that the YUN is connected to the same wifi network of your computer.
+To be able to control your arduino YUN through REST services you only have to upload the ".ino" file to your arduino.
+This can be accomplished by oppening the arduino IDE, load this ".ino" file and upload it to your arduino YUN.
+The great advantage of the YUN is that you can make changes in the ".ino" file and upload changes without connecting it directly to your computer.
+You only need that the YUN is connected to the same wifi network than your computer.

 * The "Arduino.ino" file includes two definitions that allow you to use or not a LCD screen.
 You only have to enable or disable this define vars and compile.